sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/verses/misc-verses.md

 > Cross over this attachment\
 > By which devas and human beings\
 > Full of need are held fast\
-> Don’t let the opportunity pass you by\
+> Don't let the opportunity pass you by\
 > For those who have missed the opportunity\
 > Sorrow when they arrive in hell